facebook-link

 Soily: flavour of oil obtained from olives harvested from the ground and not washed properly.

 Done with the theory, it is now time to put into practice what you learned.
 Order your Italian olive varieties map and choose a couple of extra virgin olive oils to start your journey into the fascinating world of extra virgin olive oil and extra virgin olive oil will never be the same again.
-We stock some of the best Italian olive oils with a wide range of organic extra virgin olive oils, all single estate and all 100% Italian, you won’t find any made from EU or Mediterranean olives amongst our range.
+We stock some of the finest Italian olive oils, featuring a wide range of organic extra virgin options.
+All our oils are single estate and 100% Italian - none of our offerings are made from EU or Mediterranean olives.
+Each bottle represents the highest quality and authenticity, ensuring you enjoy only the best from Italy.